PYA3-PHYO/Formal_Informal_Text_Detector/README.md

 - matplotlib: For general plotting and visualization.
 - joblib: For efficient saving and loading of trained models.

-### 2.2 Data Understanding
+### 2.2 Data Source and Understanding
-Data Source: The training data for this project was taken from https://zenodo.org/records/8023142.
-The dataset is the collection reddit comment fro 3000 samples same meaning but include both formal and informal syles.
+The training data for this project was taken from https://zenodo.org/records/8023142.
+The dataset is the collection reddit comments of 3000 samples same meaning but include both formal and informal text syles.
 So, the total dataset is 6000 samples mix of formal and informal texts.
-Extract some samples from dataset and checking the shape of the dataset etc.
+To understand, extract some samples from dataset and checking the shape of the dataset etc.
 ### 2.3 Data Preprocessing:
-Firstly, dataset was uploaded on google drive and mount with Colab notebook.
+- Firstly,the dataset was uploaded on google drive and mount with Colab notebook.
-As the dataset is without label, split two 2 new data fram formal and informal respectively.
+- As the dataset is without label, split two 2 new data fram formal and informal respectively.
 Then add labels 0 and 1 manually and combine again asa final dataset.
 #### Text Cleaning:
 - Convert all text to lowercase.
 - Remove URLs using regular expressions.